JohannesDeml/UnityWebGL-LoadingTest/README.md

 * Removing the default skybox will save ~30kb.
 * In general the performance for URP seems to be better compared to builtin, but it has a larger build size.
 * Internet Explorer does not work for Unity WebGL builds, since it does not support wasm.
+* Previous versions of Firefox on Android had some performance problems, they seemed to have fixed those.
+In general performance on mobile is by far not as good as a native app build, but should be enough for simple games.

 For further information check out the [forum-thread](https://forum.unity.com/threads/webgl-builds-for-mobile.545877/).